vackosar/vackosar.github.io/_posts/2020-01-15-Quizrecall--Learn-any-text-with-automatically-generated-quiz.md

 - /2019/11/02/Quizrecall-Learn-any-text-with-automatically-generated-quiz.html
 ---

+### Update 2021-03-07

+The service is deprecated and is not accepting new users at the moment.

+### Anki

 I used [Anki](https://apps.ankiweb.net/) to learn various Math, Stats, and Software Dev definitions.
 But it was time consuming and had broken [testing effect](https://en.wikipedia.org/wiki/Testing_effect).
 I resolved these problems by developing [a web app Quizrecall - an automated quiz generator with spaced repetition](https://quizrecall.com/personal).